Virtual Reconnect for Resilience Training

 Our resiliency educators teach about trauma, the brain, and the human nervous system in a way that people of all ages and backgrounds can understand.
 Our simple, teachable format is designed for anyone to learn.
 We have conducted hundreds of trainings for schools, mental health agencies, faith communities, and healthcare institutions, in addition to educating first responders, domestic violence and homeless shelter staff, and community organizers.

-Schedule a VIRTUAL Training Today
+Schedule a Training Today